 Once the session is created under the node, the session ID gets updated in Session map for the node.
 So that Router can easily identify the node to send the other client requests directly.

 In the older version of Selenium Grid, these processes occur inside the Hub process.
-Hence weren’t aware of the process which happens at the back drop.
+Hence we are not aware of the process which happens at the back drop.
 Though the setup is complex.
 Modernization will help us to trouble-shoot failures and we can setup our own distributed execution elegantly.